-Burn Injury Lawyers in Michigan
+Burn Injury Lawyers

-Types of burn injuries
+Types of Burn Injuries

-There are four categories of burn injuries: first degree; superficial second degree; deep second degree; and third degree.
+There are four categories of burn injuries:

-A superficial second-degree burn is one that penetrates the outer layer of skin and extends to the deeper layer know as the dermis.
+A superficial second-degree burn is one that penetrates the outer layer of skin and extends to the deeper layer known as the dermis.
 Pressure on a second-degree burn tends to produce red blotches.
 The burn is moist and pinkish.
 A superficial second-degree burn should heal spontaneously, often within two weeks.

 A deep second-degree burn differs from the superficial variety in that tissue destruction runs deeper into the dermis.
 A burn of this nature will be dry and whitish in color.
 It will not produce red blanches with the application of pressure.
 A burn of this nature can take three to four weeks on average to heal.
 There is a risk that a deep second-degree burn will leave thick or hypertrophic scars.